pusher/pusher-websocket-swift/README.md

 - If you have found a bug, please open an issue.
 - If you have a feature request, please open an issue.
-- If you want to contribute, please submit a pull request (preferrably with some tests 🙂 ).
+- If you want to contribute, please submit a pull request (preferably with some tests 🙂 ).

 ## Credits